leolani/cltl-backend-naoqi/README.md

 Provide a REST endpoint with an OpenAPI spec generated from the data classes.
 The template uses Flask with Marshmallow for this.

-### Event handler
+### Event consumer
-Provide an Event handler using the data classes, exposing an AsyncAPI sped.
+Provide an Event consumer using the data classes, exposing an AsyncAPI sped.

 ### Command line
 Create an main class that let's you invoke your service as Pyhton script from the command line.